Professor Julie Waddington

 About

-Dr Julie Waddington is Lecturer (Professora Serra Húnter) in Language Education at the University of Girona.
+Dr Julie Waddington is Associate Professor (Serra Húnter programme) in Language Education at the University of Girona.
 Her research focuses on foreign language teaching in childhood education and questions related to learner and teacher identity.
-She has published widely on language education in journals such as Journal of Multilingual and Multicultural Development; Cambridge Journal of Education; Language, Culture and Curriculum; System; ELT Journal; and European Early Childhood Education.
-She is completing a book for Routledge on one of her main research interests: Questioning the native speaker construct in teacher education, to be published in 2024.
-She is an Executive Board Member of the international network ELLMEnet (https://www.ellmenet.com/), which aims to promote and consolidate research in early multilingual education around the world.
+She has published widely on language education in journals such as Journal of Multilingual and Multicultural Development; Cambridge Journal of Education; Language, Culture and Curriculum; System; ELT Journal; and European Early Childhood Education, and is sole author of the book Questioning the native speaker construct in teacher education, published by Routledge.
+She is an Executive Board Member of the international network ELLMEnet, which aims to promote and consolidate research in early multilingual education around the world.

 Funds of knowledge and identity in language education